 Who holds the record for the most assists in a Premier League season?
-From Thierry Henry to Kevin De Bruyne, discover the top 7.
-Can Bruno join them?
+The history books have officially been rewritten.
+Discover the ultimate playmaking elite, now led by Bruno Fernandes.

 Historically feared as an inverted winger obsessed with cutting inside and shooting, the “Egyptian King” underwent a fascinating tactical metamorphosis under Arne Slot.
 During the 2024/25 campaign, Salah dominated the playmaking charts while simultaneously maintaining a relentless goalscoring pace.